 11 million people die of sepsis/yr.
 W/o effective antibiotic treatment, sepsis can lead to tissue damage, organ failure, and death

 Surgical site infections require antibiotics.
 Globally, 1 in 5 births are by cesarean section/yr

 Chronic conditions increase risk of infection.
 Many meds lower ability to fight infection. >460 million people w/diabetes

 Where do antibiotics come from?

-The first antibiotic was discovered in 1928 when researcher Alexander Fleming found a type of mold, Penicillium notatun, had halted the growth of Staphylococcus, bacteria that can cause skin infections and pneumonia, in his petri dish.
+The first antibiotic was discovered in 1928 when researcher Alexander Fleming found a type of mold, Penicillium chrysogenum, had halted the growth of Staphylococcus, bacteria that can cause skin infections and pneumonia, in his petri dish.
 It also was found to kill other bacteria.
 Many existing antibiotics are derived from natural sources like soil bacteria, but other therapeutic approaches are also showing promise.
 Building resistance to antibiotics is a natural defense mechanism in bacteria.